kmoorejr9/intro_flutter_project/README.md

 ## Model

-Do to the complexity of the Marvel API Characters and Character models, we have included the models ahead of time for the canidate to use.
+Do to the complexity of the Marvel API Characters and Character models, we have included the models ahead of time for you to use.
 Make use of them how you see fit.

 ## Completion Criteria